8thwanda/8thwanda/README.md

 - 👋 Hi, we are @8thwanda
-- 🚀 We build Web App and Mobile Apps

 <!---
 8thwanda/8thwanda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.